Essentials for good health

 The best source of K2 is the Japanese Natto, from which now supplements are made.
 The "sauerkraut" is also a source, but I have found no info about contents yet.
 Also a good gastrointestinal flora may provide K2, but it is not known to what extent.
 Kvitamin withstands cooking but does not tolerate light well.

-K2 has different varieties, MK7 which is produced through fermentation being the best (natto, sauerkraut and other fermented foods including cheese).
+K2 has different varieties, MK7 which is produced through fermentation being the best (found in natto, sauerkraut and other fermented foods including cheese).
 It may prevent:

 - calcification of arteries